team-hoodel/lexicon_wn/README.md

 - [x] It looks like Express 4.x has screwed this up.
 Need to figure out how to use Connect?

+## NOTE: npm update is removing lexicon.js from node_modules.
+Copy it back in after npm update.

 ## API